zephyrproject-rtos/zephyr/doc/getting_started/installation_linux.rst

    sudo swupd bundle-add c-basic dev-utils dfu-util dtc \
      os-core-dev python-basic python3-basic python3-tcl

-Clear Linux' focus is *native* performance and security and not cross-compilation.
+The Clear Linux focus is on *native* performance and security and not cross-compilation.
 For that reason it uniquely exports by default to the :ref:`environment <env_vars>` of all users a list of compiler and linker flags.
 Zephyr's CMake build system will either warn or fail because of these.
-To clear the C/C++ flags among these and fix the Zephyr build run the following command as root then log out and back in:
+To clear the C/C++ flags among these and fix the Zephyr build, run the following command as root then log out and back in:

 .. code-block:: console